Dr Abi Rowson

 I took my undergraduate degree in Philosophy at the University of Leeds, where I wrote a dissertation on Aristotle’s Poetics, his biology, and the metaphor of the female body.
 My interest in the intersections between philosophy and literature continued in my postgraduate work, where I considered, among other things, what poetry and fiction might offer moral reasoning, compared with analytical philosophy.
 My Master's dissertation focused on moral theory, in particular, Bernard Williams and contemporary Aristotelians.
 An interest in personhood -- the particular and the perspectival -- continued in my doctoral thesis and remains now in my post-doctoral research.

-Since November 2017 I have been Grant Support Postdoctoral Fellow in the School of Languages, Cultures and Societies, where I provide strategic support to academic colleagues writing large research grant applications, and contribute to the development of the School's Impact Case Studies.
+Since November 2017 I have been Grant Support Postdoctoral Fellow in the School of Languages, Cultures and Societies, where I provide strategic support and peer review to academic colleagues writing research grant applications, and contribute to the development of the School's Impact Case Studies for REF.

 - PhD in Italian Studies